freeCodeCamp/freeCodeCamp/guide/english/react/your-first-app/index.md

 export default App;
 ```
 ### View the results!
 When you've started the development server by issuing the `npm start` command, you can view the changes you add to your project live in your browser.
 After issuing the command, npm should open a browser automatically displaying your app.
+Ensure to include "Hello World!"

 ### Sources
 [1.
 React documentation](https://reactjs.org/docs/hello-world.html)